-A Spiritual Director is a privileged witness in the spiritual unfolding of another person.
-The focus is on the relationship between the “directee” and God, much more than on the relationship between the director and directee.
+A spiritual director is a privileged witness in the spiritual unfolding of another person.
+The focus is on the relationship between the “directee” and God, rather than on the relationship between the director and directee.

 Liz Budd Ellmann of Spiritual Directors International explains it this way: